Cycls/cycls-py/README.md

 `cycls.push()` command streams the app to the link https://cycls.com/@spark:dev in development mode.

+Visit https://cycls.com/@spark to try the app in production mode.

 ## 📖 Documentation
 For more detailes and instructions, visit our documentation at [docs.cycls.com](https://docs.cycls.com/).